ACER continued

 ACER palmatum 'Aoyagi'

 The name means "Green Willow" and refers to the bright lime green winter bark colour.
-Try it combined with "Sangokaku" for a spectacular effect!
+Try it combined with 'Sangokaku' for a spectacular contrast or enjoy it in a sophisticated palate of greens.
 Upright habit with small green leaves giving lovely yellow autumn colour.
 3-4m.
-See also Acer palmatum Ukon.
+It has now been deemed that Acer palmatum 'Ukon' is actually synonymous with this.

 ACER palmatum 'Arakawa ukon'

-One of the toughest palmatums, similar to 'Nishiki gawa' which we've enjoyed for a number of years.
-The difference here is essentially yellow autumn colour rather than red.
+One of the toughest small palmatums, with a similar bark effect to that of 'Nishiki gawa' which we've enjoyed for a number of years, but much, much smaller.
+The difference here is essentially yellow autumn colour (rather than red) and a much more compact habit.
 The bark similarly gradually develops the corkiness associated with pine trees.
+The smaller leaves are perfectly in proportion with the smaller stature.

 ACER palmatum 'Ariadne'

 A recent introduction from Holland where it was named after the raiser's grand-daughter.
-The deeply cut but not lacy purple leaves are vividly marked with pink and white with conspicuous veining.
+The deeply cut (but not lacy) purple leaves are vividly marked with pink and white with conspicuous veining.
 I also find the winter bark attractive.
-Arguably my current favourite….!
-2m high with broad, arching habit.
+One of my long term favourites, but it is very noticeable how the exact leaf colour can vary according to light levels.
+In a more heavily shaded site (under woodland canopy for example) then the over-riding colour will be green.
+The purple tones will come through in a more open, sunnier site.
+Expect in excess of 2m high with broad, arching habit.

 ACER palmatum 'Asa hizuru'